 “Now, now, cherie.
 I’m sure Marjorie wouldn’t give her the job if she weren’t capable of handling something as simple as a line.”

-“She barely looks like she’s out of high school,” Mrs. Walters said as I fought back a frown.
+“She barely looks like she’s out of high school,” Mrs. Walters said as I resisted the urge to return the favor and tell her how old she looked.
 Smile and be polite.
 That was all I had to do, and I’d stay employed.

 Unfortunately, the second hour went as quickly as the first.
 And by that, I mean it didn’t.
-Few people actually arrived in time for the hors d’oeuvres portion of the evening, so that meant the other five event interns were likely pigging out in their rooms on all the wasted food, kicking off their shoes and enjoying the night while I was left tending to the many ridiculous requests of the rich and snobbish as they trickled in throughout the evening because that’s what happened when the boss wants to see you squirm under the pressure.
+Few people actually arrived in time for the hors d’oeuvres portion of the evening, so that meant the other five event interns were pigging out on all the wasted food, kicking off their shoes and enjoying the night.

-“I would like an Evian in a glass,” Clarion Long said, her date consumed with the reflective windows of the entrance as he patted down a few fly aways.
-“And be sure there are exactly six ice cubes and two slices of lemon, not wedges.”
+“Where is my water?”
+Clarion Long asked, her date consumed with the reflective windows at the entrance as he patted down a few fly aways.

-“We have everything prepared for you right past the photographers,” I said, making sure to send a warning text from my tablet to Noel, the waiting attendant, who was probably contemplating her self-worth after tracking down all of these ridiculous requests.
+“We have everything prepared for you right past the photographers,” I said, making sure to send a warning text to Noel, the waiting attendant, who was probably contemplating her self-worth, as was I.

-I looked quickly over the room, watching as the cameras flashed against the Reading Restoration logos.
-The rest of the room was growing less populated, but there was still too much commotion for my taste, and my head began to pound.
+Scanning the room, I watched as the cameras flashed against the Reading Restoration logos.
+The crowds of guests and assistants were finally calming down, but there was still too much going on to keep it all from blurring together, and my head started to pound.

 “I’m too thirsty to answer questions.
 I’d like it now,” Clarion said as Justin Grieves, the young model she’d left her husband for, sidled up to her, his smile just a little too white for my taste.
 For a moment, I wondered if they glowed in the dark before typing an S.O.S. to Noel and motioning for someone to take my place.